robOcity/robocity.github.com/content/posts/song_play_no_sql.md

  **Query**: Find the name of _artist, song_ (sorted by _itemInSession_) and user (_firstName and lastName_)
  for _userid = 10, sessionid = 182_.

- **Primary key**: The primary key contains both a compound partition key (_userId, sessionId_) and a simple clustering column (_itemInSession_).
-Using both _userId and sessionId_ for the partition key assurs that only one node will be visited to answer this query.
+ **Primary key**: The primary key contains both a compound partition key (_userId, sessionId_) and a single clustering column (_itemInSession_).
+Using both _userId and sessionId_ for the partition key assures that only one node will be visited to answer this query.

  **Table columns**: Requested information: _artist, song, firstName and lastName_.
 Primary key supporing where clause: _userId, sessionId and itemInSession_ (added to support sorting)